 Why Live-stream Podcast Recordings

-Live-stream is one activity hosts can do to create content.
-A host can let their audience see them in a different way on a different platform.
+Live-streaming is one activity hosts can do to create content.
+A host can let their audience see them in a different medium.
 There is not much extra equipment and software that a host needs to add to get started.
 Getting started can be as easy as turning on one program and the built-in camera on a computer.

 Can Create Content For Multiple Platforms At Once